Mushbyte/magisk-module-shadowsocks/README.md

 # Shadowsocks Magisk Module

 This is a shadowsocks module for Magisk, adapted from [magisk-module-installer](https://github.com/topjohnwu/magisk-module-installer).
 The module should work for arm64 (android 7.0+).
+Great thanks for the [V2ray Magisk Module](https://github.com/Magisk-Modules-Repo/v2ray) project.

 ## Included